lacker/seticore/README.md

 ```

 The notebook demonstrates how to display the hits for voyager data.

+You might need to `sudo make install` from the capnp/c++ directory?
+TODO(lacker) see if this
+step is necessary, and if so, try to get rid of it.

 You can also read the [Cap'n Proto schema](hit.capnp) for the hit output.